619cip/claim-free-games-bot/README.md

 Once downloaded, unzip the file. (this might take a while so follow the step below)

 While you wait for the file to unzip or have already unzipped the file, link your google account to Epic Games by following [Linking your Google account to Epic Games](#Linking-your-Google-account-to-Epic-Games) below

+Once you've linked your Google account and unzipped the file, navigate through the unzipped file and find the file: **settings.cfg**

+Edit and save your google account credentials to **settings.cfg**.
+(See below)

 ![image](https://github.com/619cip/Claim-Free-Games-Grabber/assets/78285511/9326761a-6a73-4018-8aa5-50311d9272c7)